petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3/liferay-paas.md

 ### Accessing Your Liferay Cloud Console

-Once you have signed in, the invitation is accepted and you have full access to the project.
-Logging into the console at any time (or going to [https://console.liferay.cloud/projects](https://console.liferay.cloud/projects)) shows a list of all the environments you can access.
+Upon sign in, the console [https://console.liferay.cloud/projects](https://console.liferay.cloud/projects) shows a list of all the environments you can access.

 ![Logging into the console shows you a list of all environments you can access.](./liferay-paas/images/02.png)